Save Up to $10,000 in Interest with Our 0% Interest for 60 Months Special!

 Faulty wiring in an HVAC system is not only a safety hazard but can also be a nightmare for even the most experienced technician to diagnose.
 Any wiring that exists in your outdoor AC unit is exposed year-round to the elements, which can turn the wiring brittle, resulting in tiny breaks in the wire that creates short-circuiting.

-Without proper electrical training or the equipment to measure voltages and ohms, there is no benefit to the homeowner poking around and taking the risk of electrocution.
+Without proper electrical training or the equipment to measure voltages and ohms, there is no benefit to the homeowner poking around and risking electrocution.

 Compressor Problems

-The compressor is the heart of your AC system, which is responsible for pressurizing and circulating the liquid refrigerant that makes AC possible.
-Without the compressor’s participation, no air conditioning is going on, and you’ll find that the air coming from your AC vents is warm.
-An air conditioning system with a failed compressor will also run continuously while failing to cool the house at all.
+The compressor is the heart of your AC system and is responsible for pressurizing and circulating the liquid refrigerant that makes AC possible.
+Without the compressor’s participation, the air conditioning system will not function, and you’ll find that the air coming from your AC vents is warm.
+An air conditioning system with a failed compressor will also run continuously, yet fail to cool the house.

 HVAC compressors are not repairable.
-Housings and other parts can be recycled into new compressors, but even your best HVAC tech cannot rebuild a compressor in the field.
-Once an AC compressor has failed, it needs to be replaced by a qualified HVAC technician.
+You can recycle housings and other parts into new compressors, but even your best HVAC tech cannot rebuild a compressor in the field.
+Once an AC compressor has failed, it needs to be replaced by a qualified AC repair technician near you.

 Frozen Evaporator Coil

-This is a problem we see a lot more of during the peak usage months of air conditioners, as whole-house HVAC systems battle against 100° temperatures and 90% humidity.
-Most of the time, a frozen evaporator coil can be remedied by powering the system down for a few hours and allowing the coil and refrigerant lines some time to thaw.
+Frozen evaporator coils are a problem we see a lot more of during the peak usage months of air conditioners, as whole-house HVAC systems battle against 100-degree temperatures and 90% humidity.
+Usually, a frozen evaporator coil can be remedied by powering the system down for a few hours and allowing the coil and refrigerant lines some time to thaw.
 If the evaporator coil continues to freeze regularly, there are several possible causes your licensed HVAC technician can investigate.

-Low refrigerant levels, refrigerant leaks, and restricted airflow in the ductwork, or that is due to clogged air filters are the most frequent causes of chronic evaporator coil freezing.
+Low refrigerant levels, refrigerant leaks, restricted airflow in the ductwork, or clogged air filters are the most frequent causes of chronic evaporator coil freezing.

 Dirty Condenser Coils

 The job of the condenser coils is to release the heat that the liquid refrigerant collects from inside your home.
-When the coils –or the heat-conductive fins that surround them—become dirty or clogged, it can cause the AC unit to run less efficiently, creating higher energy bills in their wake.
-Dirty condenser coils cannot disperse the heat effectively, which causes the refrigerant to still be hot when it re-enters the system and makes your unit work harder.
+When the coils — or the heat-conducting fins surrounding them — become dirty or clogged, the AC unit can run less efficiently, resulting in higher energy bills.
+Dirty condenser coils cannot effectively disperse heat, which causes the refrigerant to remain hot when it re-enters the system, making your unit work harder.

-Condenser coil fins are delicate and easily bent or broken.
-If enough of them are damaged—mainly if they’re concentrated in one area—it can result in reduced performance and increased energy bills.
-Cleaning the condenser coil and fins should be handled by an HVAC professional to ensure that it is thoroughly and carefully cleaned.
+Condenser coil fins are delicate and can easily bend or break.
+Damage, especially if concentrated in one area, can lead to reduced performance and increased energy bills.
+An HVAC professional should clean the condenser coil and fins to ensure they receive a thorough and careful cleaning.

 Blower Motor Problems